 Practical issues when going on holiday

+You should arrange full travel insurance for yourself before going on holiday abroad.
+If you’re travelling with a friend or family member, check they are fully covered too.
 By taking out travel insurance you can avoid huge medical bills if you are taken ill or if you have an emergency during your trip.
 Look into the cost of this well in advance as you may find it’s too expensive or you may need to find a specialist provider.

 When you’re travelling, keep your travel insurance documents in a safe place, such as your hand luggage.
 On reaching your accommodation, put them in a secure place like the hotel safe.

+The European Health Insurance card (EHIC) entitles you to reduced cost - sometimes free - medical treatment if you fall ill when travelling in the European Union.
+Keep it with you at all times.
 With your EHIC, you should be able to get the same treatment as a resident of the country you're visiting.
 In some countries you may have to pay a patient contribution, also known as a co-payment.
 Since 1 July 2014, you can no longer be reimbursed for co-payments once you go back to the UK.

 You can apply for the EHIC free of charge online.
 Beware of other websites which may charge if you apply through them.

-You can also apply by post by downloading a form, or by phoning 0300 330 1350.
+You can also apply by post by downloading and filling in a form, or by phoning 0300 330 1350.

-If you take prescription medication, you should discuss your trip with your GP or practice nurse at least two months before you plan to travel.
+Give yourself plenty of time to organise medication for the duration of your trip.
+You may need to ask for extra to cover potential delays or emergencies.
+If you have a rescue pack, take this away with you too.
+If you take prescription medication, you should discuss your trip with your GP or practice nurse at least 2 months before you plan to travel.
 Your GP may write you a repeat prescription if your medication is due to end during your holiday.
-For extended trips, a maximum three months’ supply can be prescribed if you have a stable long-term condition.
+For extended trips, a maximum 3 months’ supply can be prescribed if you have a stable long-term condition.
 Discuss with your GP whether you need emergency antibiotics.